 *recommended for applications from non-EU countries

-Persons without a university entrance qualification but with relevant vocational qualifications must additionally sit entrance exams in German, English and mathematics.
-The level of the exams corresponds to that of a non-school university entrance qualification in social and economics.
+Persons without a university entrance qualification but with relevant vocational qualifications must additionally sit entrance exams in German, English (Level II) and Mathematics (Level I).
+The level of the exams corresponds to that of a non-school university entrance qualification in natural sciences.

 Places are allocated on the basis of the following criteria: